testshallpass/react-native-dropdownalert/README.md

 5. [Props](docs/PROPS.md)
 6. [Caveats](#caveats)

 A simple alert to notify users about new chat messages, something went wrong or everything is ok.
-It can be closed by tap, cancel button, automatically with `closeInterval`, pan responder up gesture or programmatically.
+It can be closed by tap, cancel button, automatically with `closeInterval`, pan responder up gesture or programmatically (```this.dropDownAlertRef.closeAction()```).

 ### Support